I am guest posting at Kindred Mom today.

 He teaches me new ways to love.
 From the time I discovered that I was growing a baby, I began loving him sight unseen.
 That love has only grown.
 His easy smile and charming personality make me want to wrap him in a hug and kiss his fuzzy head, even if he has just colored my kitchen table or spilled the jar of peanuts on the floor.
 Overflowing with motherly love, I sacrifice my daily desires.
 What I receive is unmeasurable.
 The way Christian says, “Momma.”
 How he kisses my hand and face.
 When he tugs on my leg so that I bend down and he hugs my cares away.
 The bottom line is he loves me back.
 It is not because of what I accomplish–my clean floor, healthy baby lunches, or combed hair–but because I am his mother.

-Continue reading this post at Kindred Mom, a site that was created to help mothers flourish.
+This first posted at Kindred Mom, a site that was created to help mothers flourish.